- Budj Bim Cultural Landscape

 We offer specialised Educational Programs suitable for both local and international students, as well as for adult groups.
 Programs focus on the abundant natural assets in and around the World Heritage listed Budj Bim Cultural Landscape.

 Programs are tailored to suit your year group, class or group, and combine curriculum relevant content including;

 Each program is escorted by a Gunditjmara guide and covers the rich Aboriginal heritage of the area and the Gunditjmara's interaction with this very special place.

 - Tae Rak (Lake Condah) - wetlands, lava flows, marine and bird life, eel traps.

 - Budj Bim National Park - Budj Bim volcano, Lake Surprise, lava tunnels, cave, forest

-- Kurtonitj - stone eel traps, stone channels, stone house sites and eel smoking trees
+- Kurtonitj - stone eel traps, stone channels, stone house sites, eel smoking trees and seasonal calendar.

 Did you know?

 Tae Rak is estimted to have been formed about 8,000 years ago as a result of the basalt flow impounding the flow of the Darlot Creek and Condah Swamp outfall.